com03240/1/README.md

   1. The script dropdown selects previously saved scripts.
   2. The name text enables the user to name or rename a script.
   3. The editor is a textarea to define the script.
-  4. The controls enable the user to run, save, clear, or delete a script and play/pause the video.
+  4. The controls enable the user to run, save, cancel, or delete a script and play/pause the video.

 ## Features
 * Loop (noncontiguous) sections of a video.